Gasta88/les-etl-pipeline/README.md

 - For BI metrics generation (a.k.a. indexes), _Looker Studio_ is used to prepare dashboards and plots.
 - For ML feature engineering, _Dataproc Serverless_ or _DataFlow_ is used to elaborate futher the data.

-Two stages of data profiling are applied to the ETL.
-These are divided into:

-- **bronze level profiling**: set of rules that check basic data quality for the EDW raw data before storing the files in the _Bronze layer_.
-Some examples are: primary key columns are unique and complete, tables are not empty, columns that should not hold **NULL** values are correct and minimum set of compulsory columns are not missing.
+Data profiling rules are applied to the ETL.
+These are a set of rules that check basic data quality for the EDW raw data after storing the files in the _Bronze layer_.
+Some examples are:
-- **silver level profiling**: set of rules that check quality of _Silver layer_ tables before allowing them to be processed in the _Gold layer_.
-Depending on the asset class and file type, these rules can be very heterogenous.

-## Data assumptions

-TBD
+- primary key columns are unique and complete
+- tables are not empty
+- columns that should not hold **NULL** values are correct
+- minimum set of compulsory columns are not missing.

+All of them are available in `src/les_etl_pipeline/utils/validation_rules.py`

 ## How to run the project